Ross County Court Records

 Accessing probate records:

-Most probate records — including wills admitted to probate, estate inventories, fiduciary accountings, appointment of executors and administrators, and guardianship entries — are public records.
-These documents can be inspected in person at the Probate Court during regular business hours or searched through the court’s case-lookup tools if available online.
+Most probate records—including wills admitted to probate, estate inventories, fiduciary accountings, appointment of executors and administrators, and guardianship entries—are public records.
+You can inspect these documents in person at the Probate Court during regular business hours, or search them through the court's case-lookup tools if available online.

 To obtain copies of probate records: